 It’s worth noting that while the number of exposed mainframes increased during our one-month Shodan search, some of the exposed mainframes we saw during our initial Shodan queries were no longer accessible online.
 This indicates that its administrators were able to determine that their terminals were exposed and was able to take them off the internet.

 The risk of attacks on an exposed mainframe increases with vulnerabilities.
 Security flaws in CICS, a middleware designed to support raid and high-volume online transactions and processes, can also be compromised to perpetrate BPC.

-An unsecure FTP also serves as entry points from which attackers can gain unauthorized access to services running in mainframes.
+An unsecure FTP also serves as entry points from which attackers can gain unauthorised access to services running in mainframes.
 FTPs are typically used to upload transaction commands in the mainframe, such as Job Control Language (JCL), which is equivalent to a bash script in Linux or batch file in Windows, and Restructure Extended Executor (REXX), which is similar to Python.
 If an FTP is successfully compromised and accessed, attackers can upload a malicious JCL program.
 If given executable permission to run it and with enough privileges in the terminal, it can execute arbitrary commands to infiltrate a mainframe server.